 Causes And Treatments For Depression During Pregnancy

 According to the American College of Obstetricians and Gynecologists, approximately one out of every 10 women experiences symptoms of depression during pregnancy.
 This is often referred to as antepartum depression or antenatal unipolar depression, and it affects approximately 7% of women during pregnancy.
-Some people may think that symptoms of depression in a pregnant person are related to hormones and are a natural part of the changes in mood that can occur during pregnancy.
-However, these symptoms may be an indicator of serious mental health conditions or disorders that should be treated as soon as possible.
+Some people may think that symptoms of a depressive disorder in a pregnant person are related to hormones and are a natural part of the changes in mood that can occur during pregnancy.
+While feelings of depression and anxiety are common mental health challenges in people expecting a new child, these symptoms may also be an indicator of serious psychiatric conditions.
 In this article, we’ll explore the causes and treatments for pregnancy depression to help you identify if you or someone you care for needs help.

 Are you managing depression during your pregnancy?